karolwk/interactive-comments/README.md

 ### Continued development

-I had some problems with state floating around components, mainly because I didn't use any global state solutions like Redux od Context System.
+I had some problems with state floating around components mainly because I didn't use any global state solutions like Redux od Context System.
 In future projects I will surly give them a try.